focus-editor/focus/LOG.md

 - Select text
 - Remove/replace selection on edits

-- Set some minimum window size (which should be enough when split in half)
+- Don't crash if window is resized to 0

 - Don't redraw if nothing has changed
 - Maybe don't store font atlas in an rgba texture